instavictor/alfred-omnifocus/README.md

 There are a few custom features:
 - Uses `@` to prefix dates instead of `#`.
 - Uses `#` to prefix tags instead of `@`.
-- Provide feedback when a tag does not exist in the app, e.g. 'Warning: no <tag> tag found!`
+- Provide feedback when a tag does not exist in the app, e.g. 'Warning: no `abc` tag found!`

 ## Usage